Color

 Parameters:

-— the addition of the color and the value as a new color
+Color— the addition of the two colors as a new color

 Example: